ExPaNDS-eu/ExPaNDS-experimental-techniques-ontology/README.md

 The ontology is provided using the [CC-BY 4.0license](https://creativecommons.org/licenses/by/4.0/).

 This repository is structured as follows:
-- the **meetings** folder contains documents related to the WP3 discussions on the ontology
+- the **meetings** folder contains documents related to the WP3 discussions on the ontology,
-- the **source** folder contains a CSV file with the list of experimental techniques and its relationships, which is used to generate the associated ontology file using the Web Ontology Language (OWL).
+- the **source** folder contains a CSV file with the list of experimental techniques and its relationships, which is used to generate the associated ontology file using the Web Ontology Language (OWL),
+- the **releases** folder contains the different releases of the PaNET ontology,
-- - the **gh-pages** branch contains the ontology documentation (produced automatically by a GitHub action)
+- the **gh-pages** branch contains the ontology documentation (produced automatically by a GitHub action).

 ### Notes on Workflow